larogers123/spawn_timing_catchability/README.md

 This study looks at whether changes in spawn timing of Gulf of Alaska walleye pollock (_Gadus chalcogrammus_) relative to the timing of the winter Shelikof acoustic-trawl survey have affected their availability to the survey.
 We construct catchability covariates based on larval-derived spawn timing estimates as well as observations of spawning status of female pollock collected during the winter acoustic-trawl survey.
 We then fit state-space stock assessment models using the Woods Hole Assessment Model (WHAM; Stock and Miller 2021) which incorporate these catchability covariates, and find that models with the timing-based catchability covariates provide a better fit to survey data than models without.

-Note that the testing of catchability covariates within WHAM is conducted in _this other repo_ maintained by Cole Monnahan.